Bach and Zelenka

 The successful performance of J.S.
-Bach's Mass in B Minor last September has prompted a deeper exploration of the music of Bach and his contemporaries by Brisbane Concert Choir.
+Bach's Mass in B Minor in September 2019 has prompted a deeper exploration of the music of Bach and his contemporaries by Brisbane Concert Choir.
 The challenge of this master's compositions has got under our skins and we cannot wait to bring you more of Bach's superb work.

 This will create a beautiful pairing of instrumental highlights, including the chalemeau (early clarinet) solos in the Zelenka and the use of gambas and lutes in the Bach.
 Beautiful solo voice movements interspersed with Bach's demand yet again for skilful singing by choristers.